MySQL

 The “SUCCESS” status shown by DbVisualizer will help you understand that the operation was executed correctly and the trigger was created as expected.

 Note the use of the DbVisualizer @delimiter command in the CREATE TRIGGER query.
-This command internally calls the MySQL DELIMITER command, which temporarily changes the default semicolon ; delimiter used by MySQL to separate statements.
-This is necessary because a CREATE TRIGGER query contains multiple semicolons ;.
-To execute the trigger creation statement, you must temporarily change the semicolon delimiter to a different delimiter.
-In the example provided below, the new delimiter is %%%
+This command internally calls the MySQL DELIMITER statement, which temporarily changes the default semicolon ; delimiter used by MySQL to separate statements.

-Similarly, you can create a trigger in DbVisualizer by right-clicking on your database, selecting the “Create trigger” option, and filling in the popup window below as required:
+Equivalently, you can create a trigger in DbVisualizer by right-clicking on your table and selecting the “Create Trigger…” option:

 The trigger creation popup in DbVisualizer